Floquet$-$Bloch analysis of wave propagation with time-periodic coefficients: Energy estimates for the initial value problem

 \end{lemma} \begin{proof} Testing \eqref{eq:time-varying-acoustic-weak-absorbing} with $v =\partial_t u$ yields for all $t\ge 0$

 After integrating both sides from $0$ to $t$ and using partial integration for the modulated term, we obtain

 Rearranging the terms yields the stated result. \end{proof}

 The previous result shows that the (externally powered) time modulation can both introduce energy into the system and induce damping.
 Moreover, we observe that the change in energy induced by the modulation depends on the magnitude of spatial oscillations present in the system.
-Using the energy identity and a Gronwall argument, we obtain an energy result that bounds the change in energy introduced by the modulation over a specified time $t$. \begin{proposition} Consider the solution of either system with absorbing \eqref{eq:time-varying-acoustic-weak-absorbing} or \eqref{eq:time-varying-acoustic-weak-neumann} system and absorption.
-Then, we have the energy estimate
+Using the energy identity and a Gronwall argument, we obtain an energy result that bounds the change in energy introduced by the modulation over a specified time $t$. \begin{proposition} In the setting of Lemma~\ref{lem:energy-identity-with-excit}, we have the energy estimate

 with the constant

 \end{proposition} \begin{proof} For all $t>0$, omitting the term implied through the absorption together with the Cauchy--Schwartz inequality and finally the generalized Young's inequality yields